hIMEI29A/pwgator/README.md

 - Default generation mode is **humanized**.

-- Template driven passphrase generation.
+- Passphrase generation with template or random.
 Templates available: 2 words, 3 words, 4 words.
-One template generated passphrases have different length.
+Random (by given words num) generated passphrase have random length in characters.

 - 100 concurrently generated passwords or passphrases by one app call.